Victoria Montesi

 Victoria Montesi is a fictional character appearing in American comic books published by Marvel Comics.
-Created by writer/editor Christian Cooper, she first appeared in The Darkhold #1 (October 1992), and is notable for being the first openly lesbian lead character to appear in Marvel Comics.
+Created by writer/editor Christian Cooper, she first appeared in Darkhold: Pages from the Book of Sins #1 (October 1992), and is notable for being the first openly lesbian lead character to appear in Marvel Comics.

 Publication history

-Victoria Montesi first appeared in The Darkhold #1 (October 1992).
+Victoria Montesi first appeared in Darkhold: Pages from the Book of Sins #1 (October 1992).
 Created by writer and editor Christian Cooper, she was the first openly lesbian lead character to appear in Marvel Comics.

 Fictional character biography

-Montesi is the only child of Monsignor Vittorio Montesi; the Montesi line was long ago designated as the guardians of the Darkhold, a tome of ancient black magic which has the potential to summon the Elder God Chthon to wreak havoc upon the Earth, but Victoria, half-American, disbelieves her father's claims and takes up hospital work in Rome, where she lives with her lover, karate instructor Natasha "Nash" Salvato.

-However, when pages from the Darkhold are distributed to unsuspecting mortals by a demonic Dwarf and Nash is rendered quadriplegic and comatose following an explosion intended to kill Victoria, she joins with occult expert Louise Hastings and Interpol agent Sam Buchanan to recover the pages as the Darkhold Redeemers.
+Montesi is the only child of Monsignor Vittorio Montesi; the Montesi line was long ago designated as the guardians of the Darkhold, a tome of ancient black magic which has the potential to summon the Elder God Chthon to wreak havoc upon the Earth.
+Victoria disbelieves her father's claims and takes up hospital work in Rome, where she lives with her lover, karate instructor Natasha "Nash" Salvato.
+When pages from the Darkhold are distributed to unsuspecting mortals, Victoria joins with occult expert Louise Hastings and Interpol agent Sam Buchanan to recover the pages.

-Montesi, Hastings and Buchanan began working with the Ghost Rider and Johnny Blaze when they discovered Lilith, an ancient demonic entity, had sought Montesi's death.
-Thereafter, the group was loosely affiliated with Doctor Strange, Ghost Rider, the Nightstalkers, and the other "Midnight Sons".

 These alliances draw them into many adventures unrelated to the hunt for Darkhold pages.
-Their involvement with the forces of darkness had been predicted long ago as part of the 'nine', a group of heroes destined to destroy much evil.
-Killing one of the group would mean much success for the forces of darkness, even against the eight survivors.
-In once incident, Victoria and Sam become involved in Lilith's rebirth from the haunted grounds of the Salem Fields Cemetery in Cypress Hills, Brooklyn.
-A mist seeping from the ground is bringing with it demonic creatures of all sorts.
-Sam, Victoria, Ghost Rider, Caretaker, the Nightstalkers and other heroes try to their best to stop it but end up on the run and under siege in the storyline appropriately known as Siege of Darkness.
+Victoria and Sam become involved in Lilith's rebirth in Cypress Hills, Brooklyn, which summons a variety of demonic creatures.
+Sam, Victoria, Ghost Rider, Caretaker, the Nightstalkers, and other heroes try to their best to stop it but end up on the run and under siege.

-The group, as a trio, hunts down the Darkhold pages whenever they can.
-In Hawaii, they fight demonic soldiers brought forth from the mind of a Pearl Harbor survivor.
-In a small mountain town, Victoria helps protect a school full of children from rampaging demonic creatures.
-She and Sam are assisted by Sabretooth.